JuzerShakir/CharityML_Donors/README.md

 #### Evaluation

 This project was reviewed by a Udacity reviewer against the [Finding Donors for CharityML project rubric](https://review.udacity.com/#!/rubrics/406/view).
+All criteria found in the rubric must be *meeting specifications* for me to pass.

 [My Project Review by an Udacity Reviewer](https://review.udacity.com/#!/reviews/1224180)